Boukos/PSTAT_234_Final_Project/README.md

 * Pickling the S&P 500 Data
 * Created the Zipline starter file using the iex data
 * Finished the Rebalancing Matrix Algorithm and Realized Return, Waiting for check
+* Write python functions definition in the file Rebalancing.ipynb

 ### Zhipu Zhou (Aaron):
 * Modify progress report.
+* Modify python functions definition in Rebalancing.ipynb with Xining.